hhg7/defiant/README.md

 -f	make EPS figures for each DMR.
 Warning: requires R installation.
 This option does not take an argument, and will slow defiant's execution.

 -fdr Calculate FDR-adjusted q-value for each CpN.
 'FDR' is case insensitive.
-This option can take case-insensitive arguments 'fdr' or 'bh' for Benjamini-Hothberg method, 'Bonferroni', 'Hochberg', 'Hommel', 'Holm', or 'BY' for Benjamini & Yekutieli.
+This option can take case-insensitive arguments 'fdr' or 'bh' for Benjamini-Hochberg method, 'Bonferroni', 'Hochberg', 'Hommel', 'Holm', or 'BY' for Benjamini & Yekutieli.
 If no argument is given, 'Holm' is assumed.
 This function is a translation of R's 'p.adjust'.
 I recommend against using this as for genome-scale CpG measurements, almost everything will be q = 1 and no DMRs will be obtained in any case.
 This option will substantially increase RAM use and slow execution.
 'Hommel' is so slow I strongly recommend against it.

 -G	Maximum allowed gap between CpN, e.g. "-G 1000"